xtensor-stack/xtensor/docs/source/builder.rst

   sampled from the chi-squared random number distribution.
 - ``cauchy(shape, a, b)``: generates an expression of the specified shape, containing numbers sampled from the Cauchy random number distribution.
+- ``fisher_f(shape, m, n)``: generates an expression of the specified shape, containing numbers sampled from the Fisher-f random number distribution.

 Meshes
 ------